 Mr. Declan McKeon has served as a non- executive director of the company since April 2010 and has been acting Chairman since April 2016.
 Mr. McKeon was a partner in PricewaterhouseCoopers from 1986 to 2007.
 Mr. McKeon roles included leadership of the audit and business advisory team for PricewaterhouseCoopers Ireland, membership of the PricewaterhouseCoopers Europe audit and business advisory services executive and market sector leader for consumer and industrial products.
 Mr. McKeon is a non-executive director of Ryanair plc, and GC Aesthetics.
-Mr. McKeon retired from the audit committee of the Royal College of Surgeons in Ireland during 2015.
 Mr. McKeon holds a Bachelor of Commerce and Masters in Business Studies from University College Dublin and is a Fellow of The Institute of Chartered Accountants in Ireland.

 Dr. Steve Cutler was appointed Chief Operating Officer of the Company in January 2014, having previously occupied the position of Group President, Clinical Research Services since November 2011.
 Dr. Cutler was appointed to the ICON Board of Directors in November 2015.
 Prior to joining the Company Dr. Cutler held the position of Chief Executive Officer of Kendle, having previously served as Chief Operating Officer.
 Prior to Kendle, Dr. Cutler spent 14 years with Quintiles where he served as Senior Vice President, Global Project Management; Senior Vice President, Clinical, Medical and Regulatory; Senior Vice President, Project Management - Europe; and Vice President, Oncology - Europe as well as regional leadership positions in South Africa and Australia.
 Prior to joining Quintiles, Dr. Cutler held positions with Sandoz (now Novartis) in Australia and Europe.
 Dr. Cutler holds a B.Sc. and a Ph.D from the University of Sydney and a Masters of Business Administration from the University of Birmingham (UK).

 Dr. John Climax, one of the Company’s co-founders, served as Chairman of the Board of the Company from November 2002 to December 2009, and Chief Executive Officer from June 1990 to October 2002.
-From January 2010 he has held a position as an outside director of the Company.
+From January 2010 he has held a position as a non-executive director of the Company.
 Dr. Climax has over 25 years of experience in the contract research industry.
 Dr. Climax is the Executive Chairman of Dignity Sciences Ltd. Dr. Climax received his primary degree in pharmacy in 1977 from the University of Singapore, his masters in applied pharmacology in 1979 from the University of Wales and his Ph.D. in pharmacology from the National University of Ireland in 1982.
 Dr. Climax has authored a significant number of papers and presentations, and holds adjunct professorship at the Royal College of Surgeons of Ireland.
+He is currently Executive Chairman of DS Biopharma and CEO of Afimmune, both of which are private companies.

 Dr. Ronan Lambe, one of the Company’s co-founders, served as Chairman of the Board of the Company from June 1990 to November 2002.
 Dr. Lambe has served a non-executive director of the Company since January 2008.